Pasture: This is a piece of land on which forage crops grow.

 4. List five factors affecting the productivity of pastures.

-5. List five management practices in pasture.
+5. List five management practices in the pasture.

 PROJECT

-Produce a forage album containing no less than twelve mixtures of grasses and legumes to be submitted before sixth week.
+Produce a forage album containing no less than twelve mixtures of grasses and legumes to be submitted before the sixth week.

 WEEKEND ASSIGNMENT